-The recent round of Urgent Drinking Water Grant funding demonstrated that the State is likely to have Counties act as the contract sponsor for any grant funding to benefit domestic wells and State Small Water Systems, while Community and other Public Water Systems will apply on their own.
-In that role, the County may be expected to identify individuals or water systems that may benefit from grant funding, work with the individual or water system to apply for the funding, and administer the grant if received.
+The recent round of Urgent Drinking Water Grant funding demonstrated that the State is likely to have counties act as the contract sponsor for any grant funding to benefit domestic wells and SSWSs, while Small Public Water Systems will apply on their own.
+In that role, the County may be expected to identify individuals or water systems that may benefit from grant funding, provide assistance to apply for the funding, and administer the grant if received.
 County staff will need to determine the appropriate amount of funding to include in the grant applications to cover the cost of playing such a role.

-r.
+d.
 Outreach Strategy for Emergencies

-Outreach around emergency response will be focused on proactive communication around following information.
-These have been based on communications with small water systems after the CZU fire and what lessons could be learned from that event. that is based on lessons learned from the CZU fire and other challenges:
+Emergency response outreach will entail proactive communication.
+The approach is based on communications with small water systems after the CZU fire and what lessons could be learned from that event:

 - 1. Water systems and domestic well owners should inventory all of their assets, with photographs. - 2.
 The replacement value of all of the assets should be covered by their insurance. - 3.
 The County can offer help with temporary water hauling needed due to an emergency. - 4.
-Systems that are vulnerable to one or more natural hazard should consider proactive measures such as emergency interties, or back up storage tanks and power supplies. - 5.
-Resources may available to fund resiliency measures through state grants. - 6.
+Systems that are vulnerable to one or more natural hazards should consider proactive measures such as emergency interties, or backup storage tanks and power supplies. - 5.
+Resources may be available to fund resiliency measures through state grants. - 6.
 The County website has resources including successful FEMA claims forms and guides for what to do after an emergency.

 This information will be compiled in the County's Drought Portal, which will be the primary source of detailed information.
-The Drought Portal will be linked to in multiple places on the County webpage, including the main page and the Office of Response, Recovery, and Resilience.
-The Domestic Well outreach and State Small Water Systems outreach efforts described above will also inform these populations about the County's Drought Portal.
+The Drought Portal will be linked in multiple places on the County webpage, including the main page and the Office of Response, Recovery, and Resilience.
+The Domestic Well outreach and SSWSs outreach efforts described above will also inform these populations about the County's Drought Portal.

-s.
+e.
 Long term mitigation strategies

-i.
+xxiii.
 Hazards

 The hazards facing the County are likely going to increase in frequency, intensity, and duration due to the effects of climate change.
-The Working Group recommended that the County take a proactive approach to helping water systems and domestic wells.
+The Working Group recommended that the County take a proactive approach to helping water systems and domestic wells:

-- Evaluate options to guarantee availability of hauled water in the county.
+- Evaluate options to guarantee availability of hauled water in the County.
 Currently there is a risk that the few water hauling trucks that serve the area could be pulled away to other locations during an emergency.
 Evaluation will include investigating the feasibility of priority contracts with existing water haulers, and the feasibility of purchasing a water hauling truck - 2.
 Create MOUs with municipal suppliers for water hauling would help streamline the County's ability to ensure that water haulers have access to source water throughout the County. - 3.
-Proactively seek feasibility funding to investigate the costs and benefits of emergency interties and consolidation for vulnerable State Small Water Systems and domestic wells.
-In some situations, and when agreeable to all parties, the best solution to the problem of a lack of water supply security may be to annex one or more individual parcels, or an entire water system, into a larger water system with a more robust water supply portfolio.
+Proactively seek feasibility funding to investigate the costs and benefits of emergency interties and consolidation for vulnerable SSWSs and domestic wells.
+In some situations, and when agreeable to all parties, the best solution to insecure water supply may be to annex one or more individual parcels, or an entire water system, into a larger water system with a more robust water supply portfolio.

-t.
+f.
 Funding solutions for emergencies

-i.
+xxiv.
 FEMA Individual Assistance (after a disaster)